diezcami/arctic-fox-theme/_posts/2020-04-17-macos-tweaks.md

  CMD + SHIFT + .
 ```

+## Enable Full Word Backspace in Terminal

+I use the `Option + delete` keyboard combo to delete full words all throughout MacOS.
+By default Terminal doesn't honor the full word backspace.
+Enabling it is really simple:

+1. Go to `Terminal > Preferences > Profiles > Keyboard`
+2. Check "Use option key as meta key"

 ## Sudo with Touch ID

 Typing your sudo password is a lot of work!
 Utilize the touchID Pluggable Authentication Module (PAM) to run those commands quickly!